neondatabase/website/content/guides/timescale-fastapi.md

 Before starting, ensure you have the following tools and services ready:

-- pip : Required for installing and managing Python packages, including [uv](https://docs.astral.sh/uv/) for creating virtual environments.
+- `pip`: Required for installing and managing Python packages, including [uv](https://docs.astral.sh/uv/) for creating virtual environments.
 You can check if `pip` is installed by running the following command:
   ```bash
   pip --version
   ```
 - Neon serverless Postgres : you will need a Neon account for provisioning and scaling your `PostgreSQL` database.
-If you don't have an account yet, [sign up here](https://console.neon.tech/signup)
+If you don't have an account yet, [sign up here](https://console.neon.tech/signup).

 ## Setting up the Project